claysondesign/ccc-v5-hugo-tailwind/content/the-65-ride-2023/index.md

 The events will cover Piemonte, Southern Alps, Northern Alps, Vercors, Provence, Ardeche, Cevennes, Haut-Languedoc, East & West Pyrenees, Andorra, Basque Country, Cantabrico, Picos d'Europa and Asturias.
 {{% /routedescription-65 %}}

 {{< testimonial-65 cite="Phil Deeker" >}} For my last Big Ride in the mountains I plan to include as many of the roads as possible that I just couldn't fit in on previous CCC route designs.
-I want to surprise myself as well as my clients! {{< /testimonial-65 >}}
+I want to surprise myself as well as my clients!{{< /testimonial-65 >}}